 - Are modern gas fires safe?
 Every gas fire has a Oxygen Depletion Sensor (ODS) and Flame Failure Device (FFD).
 These two components monitor the safe levels of oxygen in the room and will shut off the gas supply to the fire if they should fall below a safe level.

-- Who will fit my gas fire?
-All gas fires should be installed by a Gas Safe engineer.
-Your safety is of paramount importance to us, which is why we offer a nationwide Home Survey and Installation Service to ensure you not only get the gas fire you want, but it is installed and working correctly.
+- Who will fit my fire and surround?
+All fires and surrounds should be installed by a Gas Safe engineer.
+Your safety is of paramount importance to us, which is why we offer a nationwide Home Survey and Installation Service to ensure you not only get the fire you want, but it is installed and working correctly.

-- How long does flueless gas fires catalytic converter last?
-Independent tests commissioned to establish the life expectancy of the catalytic converter have proved that even after 16,957 hours (approximately equivalent to 27 years and eight months of normal use)*, the gas fires catalytic converter is as effective as when it is new. *This calculation is based on the assumption of 4 hours a day for 5 months of the year.
+- How long does a flueless gas fire catalytic converter last for?
+Independent tests commissioned to establish the life expectancy of the catalytic converter have proved that even after 16,957 hours (approximately equivalent to 27 years and eight months of normal use)*, the catalytic converter is as effective as when it is new. *This calculation is based on the assumption of 4 hours a day for 5 months of the year.